Diheng/HPC_imaging/docs/index.md

 with your UA SSO credential.
 Just click "Log in" on the right upper corner and follow the instruction.

-Step - 2 - Install Globus Connect Personal on your computer as an Endpoint: if your data is deidentified, you can use your personal laptop or any lab computer for this task.

-*Note for psychofizzer:* If you are a member for John Allen's Psychophysiology lab, just so you know that as of Oct 21, 2022, we don't have Globus Connect Personal installed on any of our term server.
-I have tried installing it but results in error.

-Step - 2 (Alternative & recommended) - Use Google Drive for Globus: if you want to skip the Globus Connect Personal route, Globus also works with Google Drive.
+Step - 2 Use Google Drive for Globus: if you want to skip the Globus Connect Personal route, Globus also works with Google Drive.
 As an UA student your Google Drive account (same as your UA email address) comes with unlimited storage (but soon will be 15 GB).
 If your data is under 15 GB in